Alecadabra/OOSE/README.md

 From the unit handbook:

 > Object oriented design concepts, including polymorphism, design patterns, and Unified Modelling Language.
 Topics include UML and its relationship to code, the Model-View-Controller architecture, separation of concerns, dependency injection, and various other design patterns.

 ## [Assignment](Assignment)

-A long term assignment, but something fairly interesting - A simplistic turn-based fighter game.
+A long term assignment implementing a simplistic turn-based fighter game using good software engineering practices.
+Uses many design patterns and is very expandable and generic.
+See the UML inside for a good overview.

 ## [Practical Excercises](Practical%20Excercises)